 The best place to ski in New Zealand is either Queenstown or Wanaka, depending on your preferences.

-- Wanaka–best for families, travelers who want a more laid-back resort town vibe, first-time skiers (skiing at Cardrona), and advanced skiers (skiing at Treble Cone)
+– Wanaka: best for families, travellers who want a more laid-back resort town vibe, first-time skiers (skiing at Cardrona), and advanced skiers (skiing at Treble Cone)

 The 5 best ski resorts in New Zealand are each top choices for a different reason.

-It only snows in the mountains in New Zealand, with snow rarely reaching towns–no more than a couple times a winter, if at all.
-On the South Island, snow covers most of the mountains of the Southern Alps throughout the winter, as well as the peaks of Fiordland National Park.
+It only snows in the mountains in New Zealand, with snow rarely reaching the level of towns.
+On the South Island, snow covers most of the mountains of the Southern Alps throughout winter, as well as the peaks of Fiordland National Park.
 The Southern Alps are home to most of New Zealand’s ski fields.
 On the North Island, snow blankets Mt Ruapehu each winter, providing fresh powder to the two ski fields on its slopes.

-The most reliable snow in New Zealand is at Cardrona Ski Field.
+The most reliable snow in New Zealand is at Cardrona Ski Field, where the sheltered slopes and high altitude combine with excellent snowmaking capacity for season-long coverage.
 And the best powder in New Zealand is at Treble Cone, which receives the highest annual snowfall of any New Zealand ski field, at approximately 5 metres.

 In each region, skiers stay in the town at the foot of the nearby mountains.
 Stay in Queenstown to ski The Remarkables and Coronet Peak.
 Stay in Wanaka to ski Cardrona Alpine Resort and Treble Cone.
 And stay in Methven to ski Mt Hutt.

-Yes, you can stay on snow at Cardrona Alpine Resort.
-However, on-mountain apartments book up far in advance, so most skiers stay in Wanaka and drive up to Cardrona to ski each day.
+Yes, you can!
+Cardrona Alpine Resort offers on-mountain apartments at the base of the slopes.
+However, the Cardrona apartments book up far in advance, so most skiers stay in Wanaka and drive up to Cardrona to ski each day.
 Plus, there are far more opportunities for apres-ski in Wanaka.

 Treble Cone receives the most snow on average of any ski field in New Zealand, with 5.5 metres annually.
 The other ski fields receive on average:

-- Queenstown Lakes Ski Region–home to four of the top New Zealand ski fields
+– Queenstown Lakes Ski Region – home to four of the top New Zealand ski fields (Cardrona, Treble Cone, The Remarkables, and Coronet Peak)

 Skiing in New Zealand is not expensive by world standards.
 In fact, many overseas visitors will find much cheaper ski pass prices due to a favourable exchange rate.

-Child prices range from free (ages 7 and under) to NZD$99 for a single-day lift pass depending on age and ski field.
+Child prices range from free (ages 7 and under) to NZD$115 for a single-day lift pass depending on age and ski field.

 If you don’t include flights, skiing in New Zealand is generally cheaper than skiing in Australia.
 This is because lift pass prices are typically less expensive in New Zealand, plus the Australian dollar is worth more than the New Zealand dollar, which means great deals for Australians traveling to New Zealand to ski.